 Fortunately, historic sandstone buildings across the state have survived development.

-While I was living in Tasmania, I remember driving from the north to south, before highways, admiring the heritage architecture and spectacular farming estates the entire way.
+While I was living in Tasmania, I remember driving in Tasmania, before highways, admiring the heritage architecture and spectacular farming estates the entire way.

 For a long time, many of these buildings were boarded up and neglected.